Last Updated on March 10, 2023 by Lawrence Berezin

 Formulate a fire hydrant parking strategy

 Fire hydrants are ubiquitous throughout our fair city, and there is hardly a block without one.
 How do you know whether your valuable parking space is within 15 feet of a hydrant?
-Do you guess?
 Walk off the distance?
 Or rely on the parking g-ds for protection?
+Do you guess?

 Joe keeps a tape measure in his glove compartment.
 Sue holds a 15-foot cord in her car (with enough extra line to loop onto a fire hydrant).

-Both of our beautiful friends measure the distance between their car and a fire hydrant each time they park near one.
+Our beautiful friends measure the distance between their car and a fire hydrant each time they park near one.
 Does this take a little extra time?
 Sure.
 But, time spent is a fire hydrant parking ticket avoided.

 NYC Council joins the conversation